 Does having IBD increase the chance for miscarriage?

 Miscarriage is common and can occur in any pregnancy for many different reasons.
-In people whose IBD is inactive, the chance for miscarriage is not expected to be greatly increased.
+In women whose IBD is inactive, the chance for miscarriage is not expected to be greatly increased.
 The risk might be higher with active IBD depending on the severity of the symptoms.

 Does having IBD increase the chance of birth defects?